ChandraCXC/iris-docs/markdown/releasenotes/index.md

 dedicated clients to NED and ASDC services.
 This release also fixes several bugs and introduces some new functionality and user interface improvements, as specified in more detail below, component by component.

+3.0b2 was a much smaller addition of bug fixes and a few minor enhancements to the 3.0b1 release.

+Iris 3.0 introduced a complete update of the user documentation, along with a handful of remaining bugs fixes.

+The release notes shown here are a combination of the 3.0 releases.

 ### Fitting Tool